 International Taxation Law

 This module will give students an understanding of several key aspects of international taxation law.
-The module will address both issues of tax jurisdiction for individuals and corporations, issues arising in the taxation of cross-border transactions (particularly e-commerce), causes and methods of relieving double taxation, double taxation treaties, transfer pricing and profit shifting, as well as international tax avoidance.
+The module will address issues of tax jurisdiction for individuals and corporations, and issues arising in the taxation of cross-border transactions.
+We will consider the interpretation of double taxation treaties and examine attempts to tackle international tax avoidance.

-Taxation is of great importance to lawyers dealing with business transactions, and this module will be of interest to students who wish to work in the area of commercial law.
+Taxation is of great importance to lawyers dealing with business transactions, and this module will be of interest to students who wish to work in the area of commercial law or within government institutions.

 Private International Law (Common Law Perspectives)

-This module will give students an understanding of the core issues relevant to international commercial litigation in a common law context.
+The aim of this module is to give students an understanding of the core issues relevant to international commercial litigation in a common law context.
 By way of contrast, consideration will also be given to the differing approaches to jurisdiction in civil and commercial law matters as employed in common law and civil law legal systems.
-Topics covered will include tag jurisdiction, subject matter jurisdiction, long arm jurisdiction, the doctrines of forum non conveniens and lis alibi pendens.
-The role of anti-suit injunctions will be analysed as will the different approaches to the recognition and enforcement of foreign judgements in the UK, US and EU.
-Finally there will be an evaluation of the Hague Judgments Project and the resultant 2005 Choice of Court Convention.
+Topics covered will vary depending on current developments but may include tag jurisdiction, subject matter jurisdiction, long arm jurisdiction, the doctrines of forum non conveniens and lis alibi pendens, the use of anti-suit or freezing injunctions or the Hague Judgments.

 Private International Law (Theories and Principles)